taylulz/Portfolio/README.md

 # Leagl
 Copyright (c) 2020 Taylor Delph
-This software is licensed under the MIT license.
+This website is licensed under the MIT license.

--program setup instructions
--link to site on GitHub Pages